 CHARLES W. BAMFORTH, Ph.D., D.Sc.
 (Hull), D.Sc.
 (Heriot-Watt), is distinguished professor emeritus at the University of California, Davis, and senior quality advisor to Sierra Nevada Brewing Company.
 He has more than 40 years of academic and professional brewing expertise, including senior roles with Brewing Research International and Bass Brewers.
-He is also honorary professor at the University of Nottingham.
-A fellow of several organizations, including the Institute of Brewing and Distilling (IBD), Bamforth was for 18 years editor in chief of the Journal of the American Society of Brewing Chemists (ASBC) and has published extensively on beer and brewing.
-He is a recipient of the ASBC's Award of Distinction, and is past president of the IBD.
-He has also received the Recognition Award from the Brewers Association,
+Bamforth is fellow of several organizations, including the Institute of Brewing and Distilling, and has published extensively on beer and brewing.
+He has received numerous awards, including the Award of Honor from the Master Brewers Association of the Americas.